Air of Authority - A History of RAF Organisation

 This was formed by redesignating the Base Maintenance Unit, AEAF at Stapleford Tawney on 28 January 1944, moving to Bicester on 17 February.
 It was transferred to the control of No 84 Group on 1 April but by 15 April it had been transferred to No 85 Group.
 It was taken over by Maintenance Command on 1 January 1945 and disbanded into No 246 MU.
 For a detailed description of it role, click here.

-No 511 Forward Repair Unit
+No 511 Forward Repair Unit/The Forward Repair Unit

 The nucleus of this unit was formed on 6 June 1943 as No 511 Aircraft and MT Repair Unit at Henlow but by 19 October it had been redesignated No 511 Forward Repair Unit.
 It moved to Odiham under the control of HQ AEAF on 16 November and was transferred to No 43 Group in 10 January 1944.
-It then reverted to AEAF under No 86 (Base) Group on 1 April and in July was redesignated the Forward Repair Unit.
+It then reverted to AEAF under No 85 (Base) Group on 1 April and was redesignated the The Forward Repair Unit.
 It operated from the UK immediately following the invasion but in September the advanced element moved to Old Sarum to begin the journey to the continent.
 It was composed of three main sections, Base Aircraft Salvage Unit (BASU), Base Aircraft Repair Unit (BARU) and Base MT Repair Unit (BMTU) Each of the sections made its way to the continent independently as follows: -

 Advanced Element